Thiree Things Hiring Managers Won't Tell You About Your Resume

 By Anish Majumdar, Certified Professional Resume Writer (CPRW)

 As a job seeker, you're seemingly doing everything right: networking both online and face-to-face, submitting to positions, and even landing a few interviews.
-However, for some reason, actually SECURING a new position isn't happening.
+However, for some reason, actually securing a new position isn't happening.
 What gives?
 Recruiters and hiring agents approach a resume as essentially a series of talking points during the interview, calling out particular details and asking you to elaborate.
 If the stage isn't set correctly within the resume, the chances of you actually landing the position you want are greatly minimized.
-Here are 3 frequent offenders that trip up job seekers:
+Here are three frequent offenders that trip up job seekers:

-1. Lack of Context
+1. Lack of context.

 While quantifiable metrics are important when listing accomplishments, they can't exist in a vacuum.
 CONTEXT is the key here.
 How did you accomplish a particular success?
 Did you effectively collaborate with project teams or demonstrate expertise in using a particular system?